idcrook/SR_Foundations_DS_Fall_2015/capstone/FinalDraft.md

 The Random Forest model improving significantly, and the CART model showed the greatest performance improvement.
 The Random Forest performed the best overall of the three models again.

+### Model Validation

+Each of the first and second iteration models were validated against a reserve

 # Extra Credit - Submitted on Kaggle

 For extra credit, it was decided that actual predictions could be submitted to kaggle website.
 The competition will still grade user submissions according to the competition rules.
 For details, including code, refer to: [ExtraCredit.Rmd](GiveMeSomeCredit/ExtraCredit.Rmd).

 A CART model and a Random Forest model were built.